 Educators may also conduct self-guided field trips for their students.
 We ask that those planning their own trips make reservations to avoid conflicts with other large school groups who may be using preserve facilities on the same days.

-As an educator, you can also go to Every Kid in a Park and print vouchers to give to your fourth grade students in combination with a field trip to the preserve.
-Contact Park Ranger Mary Kay Manning at (409) 951-6720 or Mary_Kay_Manning@nps.gov for more information on the Every Kid in a Park program and our educational field trips.
+As an educator, you can also go to Every Kid Outdoors and print vouchers to give to your fourth grade students in combination with a field trip to the preserve.
+Contact Park Ranger Mary Kay Manning at (409) 951-6720 or Mary_Kay_Manning@nps.gov for more information.